hitsounds/discord-bot/README.md

  - ytdl {url or search query}
 	 - NOTE: Default format is mp3(audio only).
 Just add the following to download as an mp4(audio+video).
 	 - "--f mp4"
+	 - "--f mkv" (mkv format allows high quality in some situations but will result in a larger file)

  ***MUSIC***